Sarang2401/CloudPulse/README.md

 🖥 Cross-platform builds (Linux / macOS / Windows)

-🧼 No external dependencies — standard library only
+🧼 No external dependencies, standard library only

 🧠 What This Demonstrates
 Concept	Implementation